 Making video that moves people to laugh, cry, and take action.

-Right before the pandemic began, I read an article about Quill Kukla, a 50 year old philosophy professor who also does competitive weightlifting and boxing in their spare time.
-We managed to get a shoot in right before things went into lockdown.
+I read an article about Quill Kukla, a 50 year old philosophy professor who also does competitive weightlifting and boxing in their spare time, and knew it had the makings of a great video.
 Quill's story is empowering and (if you'll forgive the pun) uplifting!

 Maybe you've seen the viral photo of the old woman with the marionette version of herself.
 When I saw the photo, I knew there was a story.
 I found the old lady and the puppeteer who made the puppet.
 But I also found a beautiful story of friendship across generations.
 This remains one of my favorite pieces I've ever made, and has been seen millions of times across platforms.